Astros vs. Mariners Player Props Betting Odds

 Tucker Stats

-- Tucker has put up 28 hits with three doubles, five home runs and 21 walks.
-He has driven in 20 runs with five stolen bases.
+- Tucker has put up 31 hits with four doubles, six home runs and 21 walks.
+He has driven in 22 runs with five stolen bases.

 Tucker Recent Games